Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Non-standard Bose-Hubbard model

 \subsection{Comparison with BHM}

 We compared the two models in the evaluations of the classical fidelity.
 First, we calibrate the chemical potential using the non-standard model and then calculate the ideal probability to evaluate the classical fidelity.
-The procedure is repeated with the standard Bose-Hubbard model.
-The chosen samples and experimental data for the chemical calibrations are identical, and $J$ and $U$ are the same in the non-standard BHM and the standard one.
+The procedure is repeated with the standard BHM.
+The chosen samples and experimental data for the chemical calibrations are identical, and $J$ and $U$ are the same in the NSBHM and the standard one.
 The former's fidelity is higher than the latter by $\sim 2$ percent, which indicates that the NSBHM capturing the additional processes is more suitable in the regime of experimental parameters.